 DefinitionThis section has been translated automatically.

-Tannin, astringents.
-Quercus species such as English oak, summer oak, holm oak, sessile oak or winter oak are the parent plants of the official drug (ÖAB90; DAC86) Quercus cortex (oak bark) which is extracted from dried oak bark of young branches and twigs.
+Tannin, astringent.
+Quercus species such as English oak, summer oak, holm oak, sessile oak or winter oak are the parent plants of the officinal drug (ÖAB90; DAC86) Quercus cortex (oak bark) which is extracted from dried oak bark of young twigs and branches.